 On August 6, 2013, the City filed a claim for repayment of approximately \$50,700,000 in no-term CDBG obligations.
 The claim was denied by CRA/LA-DLA on September 5, 2013.
-CRA/LA-DLA has been made aware of a suit filed on March 5, 2014 in the Sacramento Superior Court by the City naming CRA/LA-DLA as the defendant.
-CRA/LA-DLA has not been served in this matter and as such an analysis of any potential liability of CRA/LA-DLA is premature.
+The City filed a lawsuit on March 5, 2014 in Sacramento Superior Court naming CRA/LA-DLA as the defendant.
+CRA/LA-DLA was served with the City's complaint in March 2016 which CRA/LA-DLA answered to in May 2016.
+No hearings have been scheduled and as such an analysis of any potential liability of CRA/LA-DLA is premature.